noraracht/CONSULT/README.md

 - **Disk space:** Construction of CONSULT database requires approximately 120GB of disk space.
 Exact footprint depends on a number of *k*-mers in a reference set.
 For instance, the size of the databases that we built during testing with default settings varied between 107GB to 120GB.
 In GTDB database 62GB of disk space was used to store encodings, 56GB was taken by lookup table, 2GB was utilized by tag array and metadata.

 - **Memory:** CONSULT is designed to operate on a machine with 128GB of RAM.
 To run, it requires enough free memory to hold the entire database in RAM.
-We note that during datatase construction the user will need slightly more than that in RAM to accomodate intermediary processes.
+We note that during datatase construction the user will need slightly more RAM than specified to accomodate intermediary processes.

 - **Dependencies:** CONSULT is a command-line tool implemented in C++11 with some x86 assembly code.
 Database reading and query search are parallelized using [OpenMP](https://www.openmp.org).
 Core programs for map construction and query search need to be compiled using somewhat recent version of g++ that will support C++11.
+For our tests we compiled with versions 4.8.5 and 7.2.0.

 Installation